ctu-fee-group/Christofel/docs/base/plugins.md

-For assembly to be counted as Plugin it must have public class that implements `IPlugin` interface from `Christofel.BaseLib`.
+For assembly to be counted as Plugin it must have public class that implements `IPlugin` interface from `Christofel.Plugins.Abstractions`.
 Implementation of this plugin can be whatever the programmer wants.
 Christofel contains some useful classes to get started faster.
-These are located in `Christofel.BaseLib.Implementations`.
+These are located in `Christofel.Helpers` and `Christofel.Plugins`.
 The most important ones are `DIPlugin` and `PluginLifetimeHandler`.
 Both of these are demonstrated below.